Posters are one of the earliest methods of advertising and propaganda.

 You can connect with fans and new audiences when you take your work offline.

 Person-to-person connections drive sales.
-People are drawn to connections, stories, and emotions.
-When you put your best foot forward to meet and interact with individuals on a personal level, you are inviting them to view your artwork through your eyes and they are more likely to visit your e-commerce store SOON!
+People are drawn to relationships, stories, and emotions.
+When you put your best foot forward to interact with individuals on a personal level, they are more likely to visit your e-commerce store in return.

 Consider the following: